 What is Cerebral Palsy?

 Types of Cerebral Palsy differ from person to person.
-It’s very rare that any two cases are the same, however there may be some similarities.
-In my case it affects balance .
+It’s very rare that any two cases are the same, despite there being potential similarities.
+In my case, it affects balance.

-I realize how lucky I am to have the level of mobility I do.
-Growing up as I did I saw and helped care for a lot of really ill children and it made me appreciate life so much more.
-I will always remember one little girl Teri-Ann who throughout her life always had a smile on her face no matter what she had to battle in life and I miss her so very much and will always remain in my heart.
-I believe it’s important to help raise awareness of the condition in all its forms and SCOPE offer advice concerning this.
+I realise how lucky I am to have the level of mobility that I do.
+Growing up as I did, I saw and helped care for a lot of really ill children and it made me appreciate life so much more.
+I will always remember one little girl, Teri-Ann, who throughout her life always had a smile on her face no matter what she had to battle.
+I miss her so very much and she will always remain in my heart.
+I believe it’s important to help raise awareness of the condition in all its forms, and SCOPE offer advice concerning this.